 When you bring a pet home and decide to share your life with him, you’re signing up for a huge commitment.
-You want your pets to be happy, clean and comfortable.
-So, you get them the best food, grooming and living environment for them.
-This includes your couch, upholstery, blankets, floor, kitchen counter, shelves, our car and all of their favourite spots to hide in.
+You want your pets to be happy, clean, and comfortable.
+So, you get them the best food, grooming, and living environment for them.
+This includes your couch, upholstery, blankets, floor, kitchen counter, shelves, our car, and all of their favorite spots to hide in.

 - Earmark specific areas of your house which you would like and would not like to share with your pet.
 Be consistent about enforcement.

 - Give your pet a comfortable bed of his own.
 Do not allow him to climb into your bed.
 If you’re into snuggling with your pets on your bed, just make sure you clean it, both for your and your pets’ sakes.

 - Make sure to arrange regular grooming appointments for your pet.
 Without these sessions, your pet will only become furrier and will end up shedding in your home.